rafelafrance/ocr_ensemble/README.md

 make install
 ```

+You will also need to install the external dependency `Tesseeract OCR`.
+How you do this depends upon your OS.
+If you are given a choice install the developer version.

 Every time you want to run any scripts in a new terminal session you will need to activate the virtual environment, once, before running them.

 ```bash